homer0/projext/documents/projectConfiguration.md

 ### `output`

-These are paths for static assets that may be generated when bundling your code.
+These are paths for static assets that may be generated when bundling a target.

 ## `targetsTemplates`